 Two factors at work in the EU will continue to undermine the competitiveness of coal.
-Firstly, the reform of the EU ETS agreed upon in November 2017 may result in higher prices of the emissions allowances and thus reduce the competitiveness of coal also in countries which didn’t set a coal phase-out date.
-Secondly, the role of coal in the European power sector may also decrease due to the adoption of the new air pollution regulations which all coal-fired power plants in the EU need to meet by 2021.
-The high costs of compliance and increasing competition from renewables, may lead many operators to shut down their plants instead of upgrading them.
+Firstly, the reform of the EU ETS agreed in November 2017 has already resulted in higher prices of the emissions allowances, topping €21 in August 2018.
+An increase above ~€28 is expected to support a switch from coal to gas also in countries which didn’t set a coal phase-out date (Carbon Tracker 2018).
+Secondly, the role of coal in the European power sector may also decrease due to the adoption of the new local air pollution regulations which all coal-fired power plants in the EU need to meet by 2021.
+The high costs of compliance and increasing competition from renewables, may cause many operators to shut down their plants instead of upgrading them.

 The decreasing role of coal in the EU stands in contrast to a trend of increased investment in new gas infrastructure.
 Not only does the achievement of the Paris Agreement’s temperature goal imply a significant decrease and eventually complete phase out of all unabated fossil fuels (Climate Action Tracker 2017), but the projected decrease in the natural gas consumption (E3MLab & IIASA 2016) will make it impossible for the new investments to provide the expected return on investment.
 This is especially the case for the Nord Stream 2 pipeline, which is built on a premise of continuing gas use for decades (DIW 2018).
 A complete divestment from fossil fuel investments, including in new natural gas infrastructure, as recently adopted by the Irish government (Reuters 2018), is an example to be followed not only by the EU member states but also the European institutions.